-When shared, false information can take on a life of its own, and have some serious consequences.
+When shared, false information can take on a life of its own and have some serious consequences.
 It can lead to health scares, false accusations and potentially damaging hoax stories.
-It’s not always easy to spot, so using the S.H.A.R.E checklist can help you make sure that you don’t feed the beast.
+Recently there has been a lot of this kind of false information about coronavirus.
+It’s not always easy to spot, so use the SHARE checklist to make sure that you don’t feed the beast.